Libensemble/libensemble/docs/platforms/theta.rst

     # Number of workers.
     export NWORKERS='--nworkers 128'

-    # Required for python kills on Theta
+    # Required for killing tasks from workers on Theta
     export PMI_NO_FORK=1

     # Unload Theta modules that may interfere with task monitoring/kills